Bio>

 May 20.
 Melt featured on Performance Today

 Apr 23.
-Performance of A Forest Unfolding at The National Gallery of Art
+Performance of A Forest Unfolding at The National Gallery of Art in Washington DC

 Apr 16.
 Performance of A Forest Unfolding in Southern Pines, NC

 Apr 14.
-Performance of Butte and A Forest Unfolding at USC in
+Performance of Butte and A Forest Unfolding at USC in Columbia, SC

 Apr 7.
 Performance of A Forest Unfolding at Duke University